UNIT-Electronics/CH55x_SDCC_Doc/src/source/about.rst

 - Understanding of Basic Electronics

 .. tip::
-   This getting started is designed for individuals with a basic understanding of programming and electronics.
-This guide is ideal for individuals who are interested in learning about embedded systems and programming microcontrollers.
+   This getting started guide is tailored for individuals with a basic understanding of programming and electronics.
+It's ideal for those interested in diving into embedded systems and programming microcontrollers.

 Installation
 ------------